 HIV prevention

-We will consider HIV prevention work in HIV endemic Sub-Saharan Africa.
-Cost effectiveness varies by a factor of 60 between different interventions (Cost-Effectiveness of HIV Prevention in Developing Countries).
-The interventions we consider are:
+We will consider HIV prevention work in HIV endemic sub-Saharan Africa.
+Cost effectiveness varies by a factor of at least 30 between different interventions.

-• Sex worker STD and condom programs for female sex workers: $8-12/case averted
+• Sex workers STI and condom programs for female sex workers: $3.1-12/DALY averted

 Project